blueriver/MuraVueDecoupled/README.md

 You set the list of available templates by setting a contentRenderer.cfc this.templateArray array.
 They should match the available /Vue/src/components/templates options

+Notice that the /Mura/themes/default/templates directory has been removed since that templating is taking place in Vue

 ### Mura Site Settings